BlocBoiMonzer/SWE-gr12-python-flask-react/README.md

 3. Install the required Python dependencies with `pip install -r requirements.txt`.
 4. Install Node.js and npm if they are not already installed.
 You can download them from [here](https://nodejs.org/en/download/).
 5. Navigate to the React.js directory `SWE-gr12-python-flask-react/client`.
-5. Install the required Node.js dependencies with `npm install`.
+6. Install the required Node.js dependencies with `npm install`.
+7. Install Jest and React Testing Library for testing React components: `npm install --save-dev jest @testing-library/react @types/jest`

 ## Running the Application